gmongaras/Protogen_Code_Public/README.md

 Is this code good?
 Absolutely not.
 Does it work?
 That is debatable.

-IDK why you would, but if you use this code, customize it a little.
+If you use this code, pls customize it a little.
 I don't wanna run into another Nytrix 😳

-If you wanna add anything, feel free to submit a PR.
+if you manage to get this thing working and if you wanna add anything, feel free to throw some stuff in issues or make a pr.

 # V1